plinscho/ft_linear_regresion/README.md

     MSE = sum((expected - real)^2) / m

-We will use the error to adjust "funci", the slope o And because we can't just try for infinite values, we will use the gradient descent.
+We will use the error to adjust "y", the slope o
+And because we can't just try for infinite values, we will use the gradient descent.
 This way we will get t0 and t1 faster than random.
 And because we want it to be the minium possible,